 When your bag is clean, see ‘store it dry’ below.

-Know which tableware/cookware can be washed in a dishwasher
+Know which tableware/cookware can be washed in a dishwasher:

-Keep it out of harm’s way
+Keep it out of harm’s way:

 Store it dry

 If you put the gear away when it is wet or even slightly damp, it will develop mold and mildew.
 This not only makes for smelly equipment, it also weakens seams and fabrics.

 - 'Store in a dry place' should not include sealed containers (such as totes with lids) - the lack of air circulation means that any moisture in the air remains in contact with stored gear.
-This will affect urethane-coated products in particular.
+This will negatively affect urethane-coated products in particular a process called hydrolysis.

 Spare parts & repairs